icinganalysis/icinganalysis.github.io/content/assessments.md

 This type of chart is informative, but it is a little busy, so the first form above will be used from here on.

+## The effect of undetected ice horns

-If when the no upper horn reported, instead of assign zero for the ice height, the case is filtered out, the comparison values are smaller, but several hundred cases are filtered out.
+If when no upper horn reported, instead of assign zero for the ice height, the case is filtered out, the comparison values are smaller, but several hundred cases are filtered out.